 Spoiler #2: It has nothing to do with consuming amphibians as the name would have you think.

 The most popular and most colorful legend says that barges that traveled up and down the Arkansas River, it was not uncommon for them to run aground at this location when the water level got too low.
 (It’s true.
 This spot on the Arkansas River had been more than once jokingly described as “six inches deep and half a mile wide.”)

 To pass the time, the captain and crew often frequented the saloon that was just up the hill and drank themselves silly.
 (Kudos to the enterprising entrepreneur who conveniently built a tavern there.)
 The locals were aghast at the sight of the drunken sailors who had “sucked on the bottle until they were swollen up like toads.”
 Hence the name.

 But that explanation seems too easy.

-Because the early French explorers left their influence across much of Arkansas (Petit Jean and Ozark are prime examples), there is speculation that the name Toad Suck is a corruption of some sort of French phrase.
-However, just exactly what phrase is still under debate.
+Because the early French explorers left their influence across much of Arkansas (Petit Jean and Ozark from “Aux Arc” are prime examples), there is speculation that the name Toad Suck is a corruption of some sort of French phrase.
+However, just exactly what phrase is still up for debate.
 Some suggestions are “eau d’sucre” which means sweet water, or “chateau d’sucre” or “taudis sucre” meaning house of sugar, possibly referencing either the rum that was consumed at the tavern, or maybe the sugar cane and sorghum that grew wild on the banks nearby, or the barn or outbuildings used to store the crops after harvest.